ORACLE-SWE: Quantifying the Contribution of Oracle Information Signals on SWE Agents: Extraction of Oracle Information

 The oracle \textit{Reproduction Test} information consists of three components: the command required to execute the reproduction tests, the list of reproduction test names that must pass, and the full source code of those test functions.
 These tests correspond to the \textit{Fail-to-Pass} cases in the benchmark datasets.
 Each reproduction test typically contains multiple parameterized inputs that cover diverse corner cases, making them a highly informative signal for identifying the bug.

-Although the official SWE-bench specification requires that the patches introducing these tests (i.e., \textit{test patch}) are not applied to the repository before validation, we intentionally apply them in our experiments.
-This allows the model to directly execute the reproduction tests and iteratively refine its edits based on the resulting error outputs.
+Test patch of a task instance is intentionally applied to the code base for agents to execute the reproduction tests and iteratively refine its edits based on the resulting error outputs.
 The location of each test function is inferred from its name, which generally encodes hierarchical information such as folder, file, class, and function identifiers.
-The function bodies are then extracted using AST-based parsing.
+The function bodies are then extracted using syntax tree parsing.

 Most modern testing frameworks allow execution of individual testcases.
 We therefore provide commands that run only the relevant reproduction tests.
 Instances that do not support selective execution are excluded from our evaluation.